 There will be 2 brief follow-up visits during the oral phase of cabotegravir for the purpose of safety and adherence checks.
-Both clinical and laboratory evaluations will occur at these visits (see Appendix I Schedule of Evaluations for Oral Phase - Step 1).
-Adherence counseling will be provided at both Weeks 2 and 4 to visit to address barriers to daily pill taking, as well as remind participants of adherence support options available to them.
+Both clinical and laboratory evaluations will occur at these visits (see Appendix 1).
+Adherence counseling will be provided at both Weeks 2 and 4 to address barriers to daily pill taking, as well as remind participants of adherence support options available to them.
 Pill counts will occur at these visits and participants will take a dose directly observed by study staff at each of these visits.